 In Québec, it is estimated that 3% of 13 to 19 year olds suffer from clinical depression and that only 30% receive treatment.
 Those with undiagnosed and untreated mental illness often grow up to be adults with even more severe and persistent disorders.
 The best hope for children at risk for serious mental illness lies in early detection, and this should be possible during childhood – the most intensely watched developmental period in life.

 The purpose of these presentations is to increase general awareness of mental illness and to decrease the stigma and fear surrounding it.
 AMI-Québec has collaborated with over 70 high schools, CEGEPS, universities, and community organizations in Montreal to demystify mental illness and sensitize students to its causes and triggers.
 Classroom presentations are given over one or two periods.
 The warning signs and symptoms of major disorders such as depression, psychosis, eating disorders and suicide are addressed.
 A volunteer who has either experienced mental illness or has a family member with mental illness shares his/her personal experience.
-Presentations are flexible and can be tailored to meet the needs of each particular school.

 “I thought it was very brave of her to come to the classroom and share her story with the class…”